 Or Work One Rod Right

 Not everyone likes this technique, however, and you can count Jo Haley among them.
-A pro crappie angler, he likes to run a single rod and jig.
-As he explains, “I like to fish with a single rod and one bait … With one pole in hand, I can detect subtle bites when the fish hit really soft.
-Sometimes, I can’t even feel the bite.
+A pro angler, he likes to run a single rod for crappie.
+As he explains, "I like to fish with a single rod and one bait … With one pole in hand, I can detect subtle bites when the fish hit really soft.
+Sometimes, I can't even feel the bite.
 I just watch for a little line change.
-It might just go slack or something else subtle.”
+It might just go slack or something else subtle."

 That’s a solid technique when the heat has the crappie stressed.

 I like to throw smallish jigs along ledges, letting them fall slowly into deeper water.
 This way, I’m working the water column through the thermocline, trying to trigger a bite as the jig wriggles through and past a school.